deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 2. Estimate Creation Workflow (from Opportunity and Items View)

-*   **PROActive OS Adaptation Summary:** Enhanced Estimate items view with sections, optional items, tax marking, and item assignment.
+*   **PROActive ONE Adaptation Summary:** Enhanced Estimate items view with sections, optional items, tax marking, and item assignment.
 Comprehensive Cost Items database UI with tabbed views and item groups.
 Seamless integration with Cost Items database via side drawer.
 Bulk markup functionality with AI suggestions.
 BigBoxAPI integration.
 "Add as you go" for line items and cost item categories.
 Summary view, dedicated UI sections for Terms, Scope of Work, Bidding, Files, Cover Sheet, Notes.
 "Review and Submit" workflow with preview and AI assistance.
 Embedded chat interface within the Estimate view for AI Estimator agent.
 *   **Tasks:**
     *   [COMPLETED] Enhance existing Estimate items view to replicate the robust functionality, including sections (with optional), item options (optional, tax), and item assignment.
     *   [COMPLETED] Develop a comprehensive Cost Items database UI with a tabbed view (Material, Equipment, Labor, Subcontractor, Other, Groups), search, filtering, and the ability to create and manage item groups, with this data accessible to AI agents via the ADF.